 After finishing the course you'll

-- have gained insight into established state-of-the-art techiques of the semantic phase of a compiler and principles of their implementation;
+- have gained insight into established state-of-the-art techniques of the semantic phase of a compiler and principles of their implementation;

 - be able to formulate flow or type analyses for various different analysis or optimization objectives (like secure information flow, interference freedom and others).